 Kidney cancer is the 3rd most common urologic cancer

-At the University of Michigan Comprehensive Cancer Center, our kidney cancer specialists follow a team approach to care.
+At the University of Michigan Rogel Cancer Center, our kidney cancer specialists follow a team approach to care.
 The multidisciplinary team of urologic surgeons, medical oncologists, radiation oncologists, pathologists, nurse practitioners and sexual and reproductive experts make up one of the largest and most comprehensive programs offering care for patients with kidney cancer.